adityaa002/ORS-Project10-frontend/README.md

-#ORSProject-10 UI
+ORSProject-10 UI
 Overview

-ORSProject-10 UI is the frontend application developed using Angular 15 following component-based architecture and modular frontend development practices.
-The application is designed to provide a responsive, secure, and user-friendly interface for interacting with backend REST APIs.
+ORSProject-10 UI is a frontend application developed using Angular 15 following modern component-based architecture and modular frontend development practices.
+The application provides a responsive, scalable, and user-friendly interface for interacting with backend REST APIs.

-The frontend communicates with the Spring Boot backend using HTTP client services and implements authentication, authorization, form validation, routing, and reusable UI components.
+The frontend communicates seamlessly with the Spring Boot backend and supports features like authentication, authorization, routing, validation, reusable components, and secure API integration.

 Frontend Development Approach

-The frontend is developed using modern Angular development standards with focus on:
+The frontend is designed using industry-standard Angular practices with focus on:

-Modular architecture
-Reusable components
+Reusable Components
+Modular Structure
-Clean UI structure
+Responsive UI Design
-API integration
+REST API Integration
-Reactive form handling
+Reactive Form Handling
-Route-based navigation
+Route-Based Navigation
-Scalable frontend design
+Scalable Frontend Architecture
-Responsive user experience
+JWT Authentication Integration
 Frontend Architecture

-The application follows a structured Angular architecture.

 Components
     ↓
 Services